Kotlin/kotlinx.serialization/samples/README.md

 Provides setup for Gradle and Maven build systems for JVM target.
 Contains examples of implementing your own formats.

-To launch this sample with Maven, use `mvn package exec:java`
+To launch this sample with Maven, use `mvn package exec:java` within `example-jvm` folder.

 ### Example-js

 Provides setup for Gradle using 'kotlin2js' plugin.
 Contains examples of using different formats (JSON, CBOR, Protobuf).

-To launch this sample, first run `./gradlew build` and then point your browser to `web/index.html`.
+To launch this sample, first run `./gradlew build` and then point your browser to `example-js/web/index.html`.

 ### Example-native